MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 The presentation `value` of the SvcParamValue is a single decimal integer between 0 and 65535 in ASCII.
 Any other `value` (e.g. an empty value) is a syntax error.
-To enable simpler parsing, this `pair` MUST NOT contain escape sequences.
+To enable simpler parsing, this SvcParam MUST NOT contain escape sequences.

 The wire format of the SvcParamValue